 I can’t deny that I was impressed with this foundation.
 It was sold to me as a full coverage, long-lasting foundation and that’s exactly what it was.

 I can’t lie, the price tag does put me off.
-If I was the type of person to only have one foundation, then I’d snap it up as it is amazing.
+If I was the type of person to only have one foundation, I’d use it all the time as it is amazing.
 But… I’m realistic.
 I often have three or four foundations on the go and the same time, and foundation just doesn’t excite me in the way that other products do.

 Overall, this is a very good foundation but it just feels a little pricy and I suspect that there are cheaper alternatives that are also very good.